Skip to Main Content

 What does the Screening Tools score determine?

-The Screening Tools each include a scoring methodology based on responses to the tools' questions.
-The score generated by the Screening Tools determines whether the individual will be referred to the Managed Care Plan (MCP)or the Mental Health Plans (MHP) for clinical assessment.
+The score generated by the Screening Tools determines whether the individual will be referred to the Managed Care Plan (MCP) or the Behavioral Health Plans (BHP) for clinical assessment.
 The screening score does not determine level of care or which services are medically necessary.
-These determinations are made during clinical assessment and clinically appropriate services may be provided during the assessment period, as described in in APL 22-005 and BHIN 22-011.
+These determinations are made during clinical assessment and clinically appropriate services may be provided during the assessment period, consistent with the No Wrong Door policy as described in APL 22-005 and BHIN 22-011.

 What if the person administering the Screening Tool disagrees with the screening score?
-Are MCPs and MHPs required to adhere to the delivery system referral indicated by the screening score?
+Are Managed Care Plans (MCPs) and Behavioral Health Plans (BHPs) required to adhere to the delivery system referral indicated by the screening score?

 Is there a scoring methodology for the Transition of Care Tool?

-No. The Transition of Care Tool supports timely and coordinated care when adding a service from the other Medi-Cal mental health delivery system (i.e., Managed Care Plan (MCP) or Mental Health Plan (MHP)) or completing a transition of care to the other Medi-Cal mental health delivery system.
-The tool does this by providing a standardized process for sharing information and facilitating coordination across delivery systems.
+No. The Transition of Care Tool supports timely and coordinated care when adding a service from the other Medi-Cal mental health delivery system (i.e., Managed Care Plan (MCP) or Behavioral Health Plan (BHP)) or completing a transition of care to the other Medi-Cal mental health delivery system.
+The tool does this by providing a standardized process for sharing information and facilitating timely coordination across delivery systems.
 The tool is not meant to be diagnostic, and it is also not meant to replace existing DHCS criteria for access to specialty and non-specialty mental health services.
-MCPs and MHPs should follow existing access criteria and processes when determining whether a transition of care to, or addition of services from, the other delivery system is necessary for a member.
+MCPs and BHPs should follow existing access criteria and processes when determining whether a transition of care to, or addition of services from, the other delivery system is necessary for a member.
 Importantly, the determination as to whether a transition of care or addition of services should occur must be made by a clinician.
-This approach preserves flexibility for MCPs and MHPs; if an MCP or MHP uses an existing rubric that aligns with the access criteria, this policy does not prohibit them from continuing to use it to support determination of whether a referral for a transition of care to, or addition of services from, the individual's MCP or MHP is needed.
-Once a determination has been made to transition care to, and/or add services from, the other delivery system, MCPs and MHPs are required to use the Transition of Care Tool to facilitate the referral.
+This approach preserves flexibility for MCPs and BHPs; if an MCP or BHP uses an existing rubric that aligns with the access criteria, this policy does not prohibit them from continuing to use it to support determination of whether a referral for a transition of care to, or addition of services from, the individual's MCP or BHP is needed.
+Once a determination has been made to transition care to, and/or add services from, the other delivery system, MCPs and BHPs are required to use the Transition of Care Tool to facilitate the referral.

-(Added March 2024) Can MCPs and MHPs use a rubric or methodology when completing the Transition of Care Tool?
+Can Managed Care Plans (MCPs) and Behavioral Health Plans (BHPs) use a rubric or methodology when completing the Transition of Care Tool?

-The Transition of Care Tool is not meant to be diagnostic or to replace existing DHCS criteria for access to specialty and non-specialty mental health services as outlined in APL 22-006 and BHIN 21-073.
-Rather, the Transition of Care Tool provides a standardized process for sharing information and facilitating coordination across delivery systems when adding a service from, or completing a transition of care to, the other Medi-Cal mental health delivery system.
+The Transition of Care Tool is not meant to be diagnostic or to replace existing DHCS criteria for access to specialty and non-specialty mental health services as outlined in APL 22-006 and BHIN 21-073, or subsequent updates.
+Rather, the Transition of Care Tool provides a standardized process for sharing information and facilitating timely coordination across delivery systems when adding a service from, or completing a transition of care to, the other Medi-Cal mental health delivery system.

-The determination of whether a transition of care or addition of services should occur must be made by a clinician as outlined in APL 22-028 and BHIN 22-065.
-MCPs and MHPs may develop protocols, which could include the use of a rubric or other methodology, to support this determination.
-Once a clinician makes a determination to transition care to, and/or add services from, the other delivery system, MCPs and MHPs are required to use the Transition of Care Tool to facilitate the referral.
+The determination of whether a transition of care or addition of services should occur must be made by a clinician as outlined in APL 25-010 and BHIN 25-020 .
+MCPs and BHPs may develop protocols, which could include the use of a rubric or other methodology, to support this determination.
+Once a clinician makes a determination to transition care to, and/or add services from, the other delivery system, MCPs and BHPs are required to use the Transition of Care Tool to facilitate the referral.

-Service delivery disputes between MCPs and MHPs must be addressed consistent with DHCS guidance regarding the dispute resolution process outlined in APL 21-013 and BHIN 21-034.
+Service delivery disputes between MCPs and BHPs must be addressed consistent with DHCS guidance regarding the dispute resolution process outlined in APL 21-013 and BHIN 21-034.

 Referrals

-(Added July 2023) Are MCPs/MHPs required to issue a Notice of Action (NOA)/Notice of Adverse Benefit Determination (NOABD) if an individual is referred to the other Medi-Cal mental health delivery system based on their screening score?
+Are Managed Care Plans (MCPs)/Behavioral Health Plans (BHPs) required to issue a Notice of Action (NOA)/Notice of Adverse Benefit Determination (NOABD) if an individual is referred to the other Medi-Cal mental health delivery system based on their screening score?

-No. The Screening Tools do not determine benefit or service eligibility, but instead determine the appropriate mental health delivery system referral for an initial assessment for Medi-Cal members who are not currently receiving mental health services when they contact the Managed Care Plan (MCP)/Mental Health Plan (MHP) seeking mental health services.
-MCPs/MHPs should not issue an NOA/NOABD if an individual is referred to the other Medi-Cal mental health delivery system for assessment based on their screening score.
-For additional information on NOA/NOABD requirements, MCPs and MHPs may refer to APL 21-011 and MHSUDS IN 18-010E, respectively.
+No. MCPs/BHPs should not issue an NOA/NOABD if an individual is referred to the other Medi-Cal mental health delivery system for assessment based on their screening score.
+The Screening Tools do not determine benefit or service eligibility, but instead determine the appropriate mental health delivery system referral for an initial assessment for Medi-Cal members who are not currently receiving mental health services when they contact the MCP/BHP seeking mental health services.

-If an individual receives a screening in one delivery system (Managed Care Plan (MCP) or Mental Health Plan (MHP)) but declines the referral to the other delivery system for assessment, the delivery system (MCP or MHP) that administered the screening must provide an assessment.
-Consistent with the No Wrong Door for Mental Health Services policy described in APL 22-005 and BHIN 22-011, MCPs and MHPs can receive reimbursement for assessment and clinically appropriate services during the assessment period, regardless of whether the assessment results in the individual meeting access criteria.
+(Added July 2025) What should Managed Care Plans (MCPs)/Behavioral Health Plans (BHPs) do when a member is lost to follow-up, declines services during the referral process, or asks to stay in a certain delivery system?
+If an individual receives a screening in one delivery system (MCP or BHP) but declines the referral to the other delivery system for assessment or asks to stay in a certain delivery system, the delivery system (MCP or BHP) that administered the screening must provide an assessment.
+Consistent with the No Wrong Door for Mental Health Services policy described in APL 22-005 and BHIN 22-011, MCPs and BHPs can receive reimbursement for assessment and clinically appropriate services during the assessment period, regardless of whether the assessment results in the individual meeting access criteria.

-(Added March 2024) What should an MHP do if a Medi-Cal member's screening score requires a referral to an MCP, but the member is not enrolled in an MCP?
+What should a Behavioral Health Plan (BHP) do if a Medi-Cal member's screening score requires a referral to a Managed Care Plan (MCP), but the member is not enrolled in an MCP?

-Consistent with the No Wrong Door for Mental Health Services policy in APL 22-005 and BHIN 22-011, MHPs can receive reimbursement for the assessment and services provided during the assessment period, regardless of whether the assessment results in meeting access criteria of the other delivery system.
-If the MHP conducts the assessment and non-specialty mental health services (NSMHS) are recommended, MHPs should facilitate care coordination activities, including following existing processes for facilitating MCP enrollment and/or connecting the individual to a Fee-for-Service (FFS) provider for NSMHS.
+Consistent with the No Wrong Door for Mental Health Services policy in APL 22-005 and BHIN 22-011, BHPs can receive reimbursement for the assessment and services provided during the assessment period, regardless of whether the assessment results in meeting access criteria of the other delivery system.
+If the BHP conducts the assessment and non-specialty mental health services (NSMHS) are recommended, BHPs should facilitate care coordination activities, including following existing processes for facilitating MCP enrollment and/or connecting the individual to a Fee-for-Service (FFS) provider for NSMHS.

 Most Medi-Cal members are required to enroll in an MCP.
 The DHCS Health Care Options (HCO) Branch provides information and resources to support Medi-Cal member enrollment.
 HCO can also support Medi-Cal members in finding an FFS provider if appropriate.
 For more information, visit the following DHCS webpages: